sul-dlss/dlme/README.md

 $ bundle install --without production
 ```

-You can run the standard rails setup script which will run your database migrations, etc.
+You can run the standard Rails setup script which will run your database migrations, etc.

 ```bash
 $ ./bin/setup